VishalPandey2103/InfraCore/README.md

 | `POST` | `/admin/parking/replay` | re-publish parked messages to the main exchange (`{ limit }`, default 100) |
 | `DELETE` | `/admin/parking` | purge the parking queue permanently |

+`peek` is approximate by design: it reads messages and nacks them straight back, so asking for a larger `limit` than the queue depth will show you the same message more than once.
+Treat it as a sample, not an inventory — `depth` is the authoritative count.

 ### Health

 Each process exposes an unauthenticated `GET /health`: ports 3000, 4000, 4001, 4002, 4003.